bbhunter/Bugbounty0x0a/README.md

 all about bug hunting.

-I try to share with you my process of learning , including tools that I've used , some tips .
+I try to share with you my process of learning , including tools that I've used , some tips.

 Happy Hunting !